 Jory has served as President of the Montana Trial Lawyers Association and sits on the national board of directors of the American Association for Justice (AAJ).
 He is listed in Best Lawyers in America.
 Jory has also served on the board of directors for the Montana Trial Lawyers Association and as the Western Montana Representative of the Natural Resources Section of the Montana Bar Association.
 He is a member of numerous professional organizations and the bars of the State of Montana, the U.S. District Courts in Montana and the Ninth Circuit Court of Appeals.

-Prior to studying law, Jory worked as a biologist for the U.S. Forest Service, as a backcountry ranger for the National Park Service and as an ethnographer in northwest Alaska.
-He holds a Bachelor of Science degree with high honors in Biology from the University of Wyoming and Master of Science degree with high honors and an emphasis in Aquatic Ecology from the University of Montana.
-Jory has published natural history writing, ethnographic essays and natural resource law articles.
+Prior to studying law, Jory worked as a biologist for the U.S. Forest Service, as a backcountry ranger for the National Park Service, and as an ethnographer in northwest Alaska.
+He holds a Bachelor of Science degree with high honors in Biology from the University of Wyoming and a Master of Science degree with high honors and an emphasis in Aquatic Ecology from the University of Montana.
+Jory has published natural history writing, ethnographic essays, and natural resource law articles.

 Jory chooses to make his home in Bozeman, Montana for the skiing, backpacking, boating, fly fishing, and other wilderness recreation opportunities.